Alluxio/alluxio/docs/en/api/Java-API.md

 ### Hadoop-Compatible Java Client

-On top of the [Alluxio file system](#java-client), Alluxio also has a convenience class `alluxio.hadoop.FileSystem` that provides applications with a [Hadoop compatible `FileSystem` interface](https://cwiki.apache.org/confluence/display/HADOOP2/HCFS).
+On top of the [Alluxio file system](#java-client), Alluxio also has a convenience class `alluxio.dora.hadoop.FileSystem` that provides applications with a [Hadoop compatible `FileSystem` interface](https://cwiki.apache.org/confluence/display/HADOOP2/HCFS).
 This client translates Hadoop file operations to Alluxio file system operations, allowing users to reuse existing code written for Hadoop without modification.